How to Clean Your Dog's Ears With Apple Cider or White Vinegar

 If the dog's ears smell normal but her ear canals remain swollen and itchy despite being cleaned, she may have an allergy.
 Food allergies commonly present as ear swelling and itching.
 This is a problem you need to tackle as soon as possible.
 Chronic ear infections in dogs with floppy ears require expensive surgery.

-Using vinegar and water to clean your dog´s ears is a simple and effective way you can keep her healthy.
-Use it every time you give her a bath, every time you take her swimming, or at least once a week when you are giving her a brief physical exam.
+Cleaning does not need to be done every day.
+Use it every time you give her a bath, every time you take her swimming, or about least once a week when you are giving her a brief physical exam.

 More Information to Help Your Dog With Ear Problems

 - Why Does My Dog's Ear Infection Keep Coming Back?

 Ear infections in dogs are so common that about 16% of dogs that go into the vet are dealing with this problem.
 Many get better with treatment but come right back.
 What can you do to stop this?

 - How to Use Olive Oil to Get Rid of Ear Mites Fast at...

 Treating ear mite infection in dogs in simple, but there are side effects of a bad infection when not treated.
 Find out what you need to do.